Solomon-Ugwuanyi/CRUD-JOB-BOARD/README.md

 ### `npm i`

-This installs the necessary dependencies required to run the code in your browser.
+This installs the necessary dependencies required to run the code in your browser

 ### `npm test`